jake-knerr/chess/README.md

 #### States:

-- **States are style rules that change the appearance, behavior, or any other aspect of a component or a component's child content.**
+- **States are style rules that change the appearance, behavior or any other aspect of a component or a component's child content.**
 - **Prefer to define state rules using a single class selector named by adding two parts to the component name: (1) two hyphens and (2) a state identifier.
 The state identifier should be a verbal or adjectival word.**
 - **Rules that use pseudo-classes (like `:hover`) are considered state rules.**